Aligorith/blender-bugtracker-canned-responses/responses.md

 ---- DESIGN ISSUE

-While its disputable how this should work, its behaving as intended and not an error in the code.
+While it's disputable how this should work, it's behaving as intended and not an error in the code.

 Closing.